 This would seem like a no-brainer, but any parent will tell you that doing something “just for me” is not something that we are programmed to do, but we should.
 Over the last couple of years, I’ve been working on changing my mindset and recognizing that when I do something for me, I’m taking care of me, and that allows me to take care of my family.

 I start every morning with a cup of coffee.
-Before I help a single person with breakfast before I open my laptop for work before I do anything, I make a cup of coffee.
-Coffee is a 100% me thing.
-Jason doesn’t like coffee, so the art of making coffee is one that all mine.
+Before I help a single person with breakfast, before I open my laptop for work, before I do anything, I make a cup of coffee.
 The same when we are out and exploring.
 I get coffee.
 No one else wants a coffee, but I do, and so we make time for me to get one.

 Coffee first.

-I watch shows that no one else in my family likes, also known as period pieces, most British TV, and The Bachelor.
+I watch shows that no one else in my family likes, also known as period pieces, mostly British period TV, and PBS Mastepiece Theater.
+I genuinely love Masterpiece Theater.
 I snuggle up in my bed and watch them on my phone.
-I plugin with headphones and zone out.
+I plug in with headphones and zone out.

 What I’m currently watching:

 So there it is.
 These are the things I do daily to bring self-care into my life.
-It’s a struggle every day to get these things done, and I often feel guilty for doing them.
-Yoda would tell you the parent guilt is strong with this one, but I keep doing it.
-I tell myself I am allowed to take a break, to talk a walk, to have some coffee, and to chill-out.
+It’s a daily struggle to get these things done, and I often feel guilty about doing them.
+I tell myself I am allowed to take a break, go for a walk, have some coffee, and chill out.
 We all do.